OHDSI/Castor/readme.md

     ```r
 	# Find change points - defined as transition points that continue in the new direction for 12 months
 	# and identify them on the trend and the original time series in green
+	# Uncomment the time below to create a new plot, otherwise points() will plot the transition points
+	# on the graph from the previous example.
+	# ts.plot(diab2014,diab2014.tr,col=c("black","red"))
 	cp <- Castor::getTrendChangePoints(diab2014,nPeriods = 12)
 	points(x=time(diab2014.tr)[cp],y=diab2014.tr[cp],col="green",cex=1.1,pch=16)
 	points(x=time(diab2014)[cp],y=diab2014[cp],col="green",cex=1.1,pch=16)